 Associated virtue: Patience

-Red drafters: Reds are quick-tempered, lusty, and love destruction.
+Red: Quick-tempered, lusty, and love destruction.
 They are also warm, inspiring, brash, larger than life, expansive, jovial, and powerful.

 Associated vice: Gluttony